Gaspard II de Coligny: Resumption of hostilities

 With war resumed in late 1556, Coligny made an abortive surprise attack on Douai on 6 January, timed to coincide with the feast of Epiphany.
 With this a failure, he changed course, sacking Lens, Pas-de-Calais, ravaging the frontier and returning with plunder.
-Henri, frustrated at the timing of the attack, ordered Coligny to return prisoners and goods taken in the raid on 17 January, much to the Admirals anger.
+Henri, frustrated at the timing of the attack, ordered Coligny to return prisoners and goods taken in the raid on 17 January, much to the Admiral's anger.
 In 1557 he was entrusted with the defence of Saint-Quentin which was besieged by a Spanish army that had come down from Flanders.
 With the crushing defeat of the relief army under Montmorency at the battle of Saint-Quentin Coligny assured the king he had supplies to hold the town for eight weeks.
-However 9 days later on 29 August, the Spanish would break the towns defences, and he was imprisoned in the stronghold of L'Ecluse.
-His brother Francois de Coligny d'Andelot had also been among the towns defenders however he managed to escape.
+However 9 days later on 29 August, the Spanish would break the town's defences, and he was imprisoned in the stronghold of L'Ecluse.
+His brother Francois de Coligny d'Andelot had also been among the town's defenders.
+However, he managed to escape.
 The king harshly criticised Coligny for failing to hold the town for longer.
 The condition of his imprisonment was harsh, the dampness and cold leaving him ill.
 On payment of a ransom of 50,000 crowns he recovered his liberty.